Senior Center & Senior Services

 Doreen Harris, Senior Citizen Director

 Anyone 55 years and older (not old, but older), is welcomed at the Tonawanda Senior Center located at 35 Main Street, Monday through Friday from 9:30am - 4pm.
 A lifetime membership is just $5.00.
-We’ve been hard at work sprucing up the calendar and offering new activities to make it a more active center.
+We have been hard at work sprucing up the calendar and offering new activities to make it a more active center.
 In addition to special events, regular programming includes: card games, mahjong, billiards, yoga, Wii bowling, singing, crafts, ceramics, line dancing, ballroom dancing and more.

 City of Tonawanda Recreation Department Mission Statement